On Common Ground must expand the discussion to the entire

 mother’s diet was inadequate.
 The pregnancy was close on to the preceding

 pregnancy and birth.
 Very probably the woman had no access to family planning.
-Imagine the

 When the world takes care of women, women take care of